 Gamma logs provide data that is an indirect measurement of uranium content in the host rock.
 Gamma radiation measurements are collected in one-tenth foot depth intervals.
-A DOE algorithm is used by the logging unit software to convert the gamma ray readings, measured in counts per second (CPS), into grade reported as equivalent percent uranium (% eU3O8).
+A DOE algorithm is used by the logging unit software to convert the gamma ray readings, measured in counts per second (CPS), into grade reported as equivalent percent uranium (% eU_3O_8).
 The results are reported in one-half foot increments.
 Mineralized intervals (uranium intercepts) are then defined by applying pre-established grade cutoffs, to report:

-- · Thickness of each mineralized zone (ft.).
-Mineralized thickness from gamma logs is considered an accurate representation of the true thickness because the strata are essentially horizontal and drill holes are virtually vertical, - Average Grade within each thickness interval (% eU3O8), - Depth (bgs) to the top of the intercept (ft.), and - GT: Calculated as the average grade multiplied by thickness (%ft.) for each intercept interval (usually expressed without units).
+- Thickness of each mineralized zone (ft.).
+Mineralized thickness from gamma logs is considered an accurate representation of the true thickness because the strata are essentially horizontal and drill holes are virtually vertical, Average Grade within each thickness interval (% eU3O8),

+Depth (bgs) to the top of the intercept (ft.), and

+GT: Calculated as the average grade multiplied by thickness (%ft.) for each intercept interval (usually expressed without units).

-Ur-Energy - Lost Creek ISR Uranium Property Technical Report Summary - March 07, 2022
+Ur-Energy - Lost Creek ISR Uranium Property Technical Report Summary - March 4, 2024

-PFN Logging: PFN is considered a direct measurement of true uranium concentration (% U_3O_8) and is used to verify the grades of uranium intercepts previously reported by gamma logging.
+PFN Logging: PFN is considered a direct measurement of true uranium concentration (% U_5O_8) and is used to verify the grades of uranium intercepts previously reported by gamma logging.
 PFN logging is accomplished by a down-hole probe in much the same manner as gamma logs, however only the mineralized interval plus a buffer interval above and below are logged.
-After review of the gamma log from each drill hole, the URE field geologists determine if any intercepts warrant PFN logging, based on the GT of the gamma intercepts ($GT \ge 0.10$).
-If selected by the field geologist and if the PFN tool is available within a reasonable time frame, the hole will be logged by PFN.
-As such, the PFN results are employed only as a confirmation of gamma derived results, but not as a complete replacement or duplication of them.
-Approximately 13 percent of all holes drilled by URE on the Property have been PFN logged.
-Quality control for the PFN is performed at the DOE test pit in a manner similar to that described above for the gamma tool.
+After reviewing the gamma log from each drill hole, the URE field geologists would determine if any intercepts warranted PFN logging, based on the GT of the gamma intercepts (GT \geq 0.10).
+If selected by the field geologist and if the PFN tool was available within a reasonable time frame, the hole was logged by PFN.
+As such, the PFN results were employed only as a confirmation of gamma derived results, but not as a complete replacement or duplication of them.
+Approximately 13 percent of all holes drilled by URE on the Property through 2017 were PFN logged.
+Quality control for the PFN was performed at the DOE test pit in a manner similar to that described above for the gamma tool.
+Satisfied with the confirmatory results of the PFN logging over several drilling campaigns, URE made the decision to decommission the tool when the first term of the tool's NRC license expired, as the expense and administrative effort to maintain the tool were not cost beneficial.
+The tool remains available for future licensing and recommissioning if the need arises.

-8.2 Coring
+8.2 Corin

-Core samples have been obtained from approximately one percent of the holes drilled by URE at the Property.
-Core holes are located as close offsets of previously drilled holes, which showed uranium intercepts of interest.
-Select intervals within holes of interest are cored by means of a mud-rotary drill-rig employing a 15-ft. long, split-tube core barrel.
-Core recovery has been approximately 95 percent.
-Core is described in detail and photographed in the field.
-Additionally, the core is scanned in the field on one-half foot intervals with a hand-held scintillometer to identify sections of higher radioactivity for sampling.
+scanned in the field on one-half foot intervals with a hand-held scintillometer to identify sections of higher radioactivity for sampling.
 The scintillometer results are also employed to provide a detailed depth correlation and comparison between the gamma log and core depths provided by the driller.
 Depth correlation accuracy of less than one-half foot is normally obtained.
 The core is then vacuum sealed in plastic bags.
 Samples selected for laboratory analyses are later cut in one-foot intervals, split by hand longitudinally and bagged by URE employees for shipping.
 Analysis has been conducted by qualified laboratories for uranium content (discussed below).
 In addition, selected samples are tested for density, permeability and other physical features, as well as leach amenability.
 Samples for leach testing are vacuum sealed again immediately after selection and prior to shipping to the lab.